arslan-aslam-brw/Simple_Weather_App_1/README.md

 ## Support

-For support, email arslang5588@gmail.com or join me on linkedin.
+For support, email arslang5588@gmail.com or join me on <a href = "https://www.linkedin.com/in/arslanaslam77/" >Linkedin</a>.